 for each of the instances you need, and create a template instantiation library from those.

-standard to allow forward declaration of explicit instantiations
+In addition to forward declaration of explicit instantiations

 template class (i.e. the vtable) without instantiating any of its